fleetdm/fleet/docs/Using-Fleet/REST-API.md

 ### Get database information

-Returns information about the current state of the database, valid keys are:
+Returns information about the current state of the database; valid keys are:

 - `locks`: returns transaction locking information.
 - `innodb-status`: returns InnoDB status information.